haneefdm/cortex-debug-samples/psoc6-setup.md

             "monitor gdb_sync",
             "stepi"
         ],
-        // svdFiles are optional can be very large.
+        // svdFiles are optional, they can be very large.
         "svdFile": "${workspaceRoot}/PSoC_6_Hello_World/libs/psoc6pdl/devices/svd/psoc6_01.svd",
         "runToMain": true,          // if true, program will halt at main.
 Not used for a restart "preLaunchTask": "",        // Set this to run a task from tasks.json before starting a debug session